 The best way to prepare for demolition is by planning.
 Complete a survey of the building and the surrounding area, paying close attention to the existing condition of the structure.
 Also, be sure to locate nearby utilities such as water mains and underground power lines; disconnect them if you can.
 Remember the old saying – call before you dig!

 Check Demolition Safety Regulations

 Each jurisdiction usually has its requirements, so make sure you check your local occupational health and safety regulations regarding demolition.
 If you’re in Saskatchewan, please visit Saskatchewan Construction Safety Association’s website.
 Only fully trained personnel should be working on demolition sites, and there must be a transparent chain of command that includes site supervisors.
 With dangerous and explosive materials on-site, workers need to be qualified and responsible to be part of the demolition.

 Use Protective Equipment

 Everyone on site should be wearing a hard hat, safety glasses, visibility vest, gloves, and steel toe boots.
 While providing protective equipment is a good start, you may need to remind employees to wear it at all times.
-Employees should also be familiar with the proper fitting, maintenance, and inspection or their equipment.
+Employees should also be familiar with the proper fitting, maintenance, and inspection of their equipment.

 Double-check the Site

 Complete a final sweep before demolition begins, checking every room and area of the building.
 Double-check that there is no one left in the building and nothing inside that shouldn’t be.
-Communicate the completion of the final sweep clearly with the team, then make sure everyone is a safe distance from the building before demolition begins.
+Communicate the completion of the final sweep clearly with the team, then make sure everyone is at a safe distance from the building before demolition begins.
 You can never double-check a site too many times when it comes to demolition safety!